-- The BORN Application Service Provider is responsible for system design in order to ensure that audit logs capture the date and time of any operation or action (including screen names and report view names), the name of the user that performed the action or operation and the changes to values, if any.
-Each of these events is retained in the audit logs - System design parameters include the capabilities to undertake a complete ascertainment of the data values which were created, viewed, updated, and deleted at any given time - The BORN Application Service Provider is responsible for the day-to-day maintenance of the information in the system control and audit logs including: - o Date and time that personal health information is accessed - Name of user accessing personal health information - Network name or identification of computer through which the connection is made - Creation, amendment, deletion or retrieval of personal health information, the date and time of the action, the name of the user and the changes to values if any - The Manager of Health Informatics and the Privacy Officer are responsible for determining the nature and scope of events to be audited and for monitoring that all audits are logged in the audit logs - BORN System Hosting Provider is responsible for ensuring that: - The system does not allow the audit log to be tampered with such that the audit history can be altered or cleared of any events that have been captured - The audit controls remain operational at all times and cannot be bypassed through any method
+report view names), the name of the user that performed the action or operation and the changes to values, if any.
+Each of these events is retained in the audit logs.

-- Audit history is retained on-line such that it can be reviewed for a period of two years from the date of the event.
-After two years, audit history will be retained off-line for an indefinite period of time - Each event is retained in the logs - The Manager of Health Informatics is responsible for monitoring the logs on a monthly basis and, should there be an indication of privacy or security breach or an attempted privacy or security breach, the Manager of Health Informatics immediately reports to the Privacy Officer as per BORN policy P-29: Privacy Breach Management or BORN policy S-17: Security Breach Management - The Manager of Health Informatics provides a report regarding the monitoring of the system control and audit logs to the Privacy Officer on a monthly basis - The Privacy Officer is responsible for reporting to the Privacy and Security Review Committee on a monthly basis.
-The monthly reporting includes: - Number and type of audits undertaken - Findings of the audits - Efforts undertaken to address findings - Status of these efforts - The Privacy Officer is responsible for addressing the findings arising from the review of system control and audit logs by: - Assigning agents to address the findings - o Establishing timelines to address the findings - Monitoring and ensuring the findings are addressed within timelines
+- System design parameters include the capabilities to undertake a complete ascertainment of the data values which were created, viewed, updated, and deleted at any given time. - The BORN Application Service Provider is responsible for the day-to-day maintenance of the information in the system control and audit logs including: - $\circ$ $\;$ Date and time that personal health information is accessed - Name of user accessing personal health information - $\circ$ Network name or identification of computer through which the connection is made - Creation, amendment, deletion or retrieval of personal health information, the date and time of the action, the name of the user and the changes to values if any - The Manager of Health Informatics and the Privacy Officer are responsible for determining the nature and scope of events to be audited and for monitoring that all audits are logged in the audit logs. - BORN System Hosting Provider is responsible for ensuring that: - The system does not allow the audit log to be tampered with such that the audit history can be altered or cleared of any events that have been captured - The audit controls remain operational at all times and cannot be bypassed through any method - Audit history is retained on-line such that it can be reviewed for a period of two years from the date of the event.
+After two years, audit history will be retained off-line for an indefinite period of time - Each event is retained in the logs - The Manager of Health Informatics is responsible for monitoring the logs on a monthly basis and, should there be an indication of privacy or security breach or an attempted privacy or security breach, the Manager of Health Informatics immediately reports to the Privacy Officer as per BORN policy P-29: Privacy Breach Management or BORN policy S-17: Security Breach Management. - The Manager of Health Informatics provides a report regarding the monitoring of the system control and audit logs to the Privacy Officer on a monthly basis. - The Privacy Officer is responsible for reporting to the Privacy and Security Review Committee on a monthly basis.
+The monthly reporting includes: - Number and type of audits undertaken - Findings of the audits - Efforts undertaken to address findings - Status of these efforts - The Privacy Officer is responsible for addressing the findings arising from the review of system control and audit logs by: - Assigning agents to address the findings - Establishing timelines to address the findings - o Monitoring and ensuring the findings are addressed within timelines notify the Privacy Officer at the first reasonable opportunity of a breach or suspected breach in accordance with BORN policy P-29: Privacy Breach Management or the Privacy Officer and Manager of Health Informatics in accordance with BORN policy S-17: Security Breach Management as appropriate.
+Consequences of breach are detailed in each respective breach policy.

 As per policy directions, BORN agents must comply with this policy and procedures.
 Compliance is audited on an ongoing basis by the Privacy Officer and/or the Manager of Health Informatics in accordance with BORN policy S-15: Security Audits.
-The policy also states that agents are required to notify the Privacy Officer at the first reasonable opportunity of a breach or suspected breach in accordance with BORN policy P-29: Privacy Breach Management or the Privacy Officer and Manager of Health Informatics in accordance with BORN policy S-17: Security Breach Management as appropriate.
-Consequences of breach are detailed in each respective breach policy.
+The policy also states that agents are required to